jbdamask/Books/the-personal-mba.md

 ## Josh Kaufman

 ## Opinon
 I quite liked this book.
-It provides standard a framework, concepts and jargon around something very large (business) field.
+It provides standard a framework, concepts and jargon around something very large (business).
 Personally, I found the first half more useful than the second.

 ## Points of note